ejwillemse/BAN313/chapter1.md

 # The product_comparison dataframe is available in your workspace.
 # Make sure you get this part right before going to the next section since you will have to reuse the code in the following questions.

-# 1) Find the number of products and safe your answer to: n_products
+# 1) Find the number of products that we sampled and safe your answer to: n_products

 n_products <-